flmmartins/my-windows-provisioning/README.md

 ```bash
 packer windows7_virtuabox.json
 ```
 After you run this command it will create a .box file inside folder.
-If you want, later you can delete it but I suggest you keep it.
-It will be useful if you want to build a Windows for another project

 Run Vagrant: